 Step 6: Prepare the Private Key That You Will Use to Login Into the Machine

-After the virtual machine is started you can't interact with it since you don't have the VirtualBox GUI so you will have to treat it as a remote machine and login by using SSH.
-The cloud images usually don't allow users to login by using a password and instead they have to use a private key.
+After the virtual machine is started you can't interact with it since you don't have the VirtualBox GUI so you will have to treat it as a remote machine and login by using SSH (not the most accurate way to say it, but I think this will do).
+Some Vagrant images will set a default uesrname/password combination, others will generate a random key and place it in a newly created file.
+The best way to interact with this boxes is to use a RSA key pair.
+Usually, Vagrant will generate a private key and a public key when creating a new VM (as a result of the 'vagrant up' command).
 To import the generated private key into the SSH client that you will use (PuTTY) you will have to use PuTTYgen.

 Start PuTTYgen and click the "Load" button and go to the folder where you just ran "vagrant up" and go to .vagrant\machines\default\virtualbox